 The Best Strawberries To Buy:

-Strawberries made the top (#1) of the EWG’s list of produce that should be purchased organic.
+Strawberries made the top (#1) of the EWG’s list of products that should be purchased organic.
 The list is stating that a lot of pesticide residue on conventional strawberries.

 As I am in the habit of buying organic sweet potatoes, I noticed they have moved down on the list at #35.
 Even though I peel the skin, I will probably still continue to buy organic to make my Sweet Potato Smoothie recipe.

-The decision to buy organic is an individual one based on what is available in your area.
+The decision to buy organic is an individual based on what is available in your area.

 Tips For Making Your Strawberry Coconut Milk Smoothie: